PandaGears/PUSH_SWAP_1/README.md

 These programs have to account for some certain things:

-    √ We want to sort intigers, so no letters or other ascii values allowed!
+    - [x] We want to sort intigers, so no letters or other ascii values allowed!

-    √ We can't have duplicates, triplicates etc. of the same intigers.
+    - [x] We can't have duplicates, triplicates etc. of the same intigers.

-    √ All intigers have to end somewhere, so we can't have any intigers greater than the MAXINT or lower than the MININT.
+    - [x] All intigers have to end somewhere, so we can't have any intigers greater than the MAXINT or lower than the MININT.

-    √ No arguments WILL result in a complete ignore from the program
+    - [x] No arguments WILL result in a complete ignore from the program

-    √ The checker is only able to use the instructions mentioned. bring up any imaginary instruction, and it won't work!
+    - [x] The checker is only able to use the instructions mentioned. bring up any imaginary instruction, and it won't work!

-    √ Only one space allowed between the arguments... clingy guys, much?
+    - [x] Only one space allowed between the arguments... clingy guys, much?

-    x As for only the Push_Swap: There has to ba as few instructions the program should dole out (we want an efficient one) Sounds about better...
+    - [] As for only the Push_Swap: There has to ba as few instructions the program should dole out (we want an efficient one)
+Sounds about better...